STARInformatics/beacon-aggregator/client/docs/StatementsApi.md

 String relations = "relations_example"; // String | a (url-encoded, space-delimited) string of predicate relation identifiers with which to constrain the statement relations retrieved  for the given query seed concept.
 The predicate ids sent should  be as published by the beacon-aggregator by the /predicates API endpoint.
 List<String> t = Arrays.asList("t_example"); // List<String> | (optional) an array set of [CURIE-encoded](https://www.w3.org/TR/curie/)  identifiers of 'target' concepts possibly known to the beacon.
 Unknown CURIEs should simply be ignored (silent match failure).
 String keywords = "keywords_example"; // String | a (url-encoded, space-delimited) string of keywords or substrings against which to match the subject, predicate or object names of the set of concept-relations matched by any of the input exact matching concepts
-String semanticGroups = "semanticGroups_example"; // String | a (url-encoded, space-delimited) string of semantic groups (specified as codes CHEM, GENE, ANAT, etc.) to which to constrain the subject or object concepts associated with the query seed concept (see [Semantic Groups](https://metamap.nlm.nih.gov/Docs/SemGroups_2013.txt) for the full list of codes)
+String types = "types_example"; // String | a (url-encoded, space-delimited) string of concept types (specified as codes gene, pathway, etc.) to which to constrain the subject or object concepts associated with the query seed concept (see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of codes)
 Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of concepts per page to be returned in a paged set of query results try {
-    List<BeaconStatement> result = apiInstance.getStatements(s, relations, t, keywords, semanticGroups, pageNumber, pageSize);
+    List<BeaconStatement> result = apiInstance.getStatements(s, relations, t, keywords, types, pageNumber, pageSize);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling StatementsApi#getStatements");